ElektraInitiative/libelektra/doc/dev/backend-plugins.md

 This phase is useful for file-level manipulations, like file-based encryption, line ending conversion or verifying file signatures.
 In this sense, it is the counter-part of the `precommit` phase of the `set` operation.

-The `storage` phase is the where the actual data is read.
+The `storage` phase is for reading the actual data.
 In this phase the backend plugin is called with:

 - The exact `parentKey` that was returned by the `prestorage` phase of this `get` operation.